snivilised/cobrass/README.md

 `Not` versions of most methods have also been provided, so for example to get string not match, use ___'BindValidatedStringIsNotMatch'___.
 The `Not` functions that have been omitted are the ones which can easily be implemented by using the opposite operator.
 There are no `Not` versions of the _comparison_ helpers, eg there is no ___'BindValidatedIntNotGreaterThan'___ because that can be easily acheieved using ___'BindValidatedIntAtMost'___.

 There are also `slice` versions of some of the validators, to allow an option value to be defined as a collection of values.
 An example of a `slice` version is ___'BindValidatedStringSlice'___.

+Our pseudo enums are a special case, because it is not possible to define generic versions of the binder methods where a generic parameter would be the client defined int based enum, there are no option validator helpers for `enum` types.

 ## 🧰 Developer Info